What Is a Recreational Program?

 - Cement work

 Examining your art work can be exhilarating and emotionally draining.
 For example, let’s say you paint a picture of a young woman falling off of a cliff.
 You didn’t consciously choose the image, but found yourself emotionally drawn to it.
 After you finish, you may realize that you are the girl falling off the cliff and that the fall represents the damage caused by your addiction.

 Insights like this can help you understand the depths of your emotional turmoil and develop coping strategies that will guide you to a life free of these problems and create a renewed sense of dedication to your rehabilitation and recovery.

 What Kind Of Adventures Will I Go On?

-Adventure therapy is typically an outdoors-based experience that pulls you out of your comfort zone and challenges you to grow and mature.
-People undergoing adventure therapy often feel trapped in their addiction and as if they can find no way out.
+Adventure programs are typically an outdoors-based experience that pulls you out of your comfort zone and challenges you to grow and mature.
+People undergoing adventure programs often feel trapped in their addiction and as if they can find no way out.
 Adding a little adventure to their lives helps expand their horizons and expectations.
-Typical adventure therapy activities include:
+Typical adventure activities include:

 - Group survival activities